 How do you store Strawberry & Peach Jam and how long will it keep?

-You should store this jam in a cool dark place and it’s at it’s optimum colour and quality in the first year.
+Store this jam in a cool dark place and it’s at its optimum colour and quality in the first year.
 It will however keep for years.

 Once open, keep it in the fridge where it will last for anything up to a year or more.
 Just be sure to use a clean spoon to serve it each time.